 There’s actually a decent range of policies on the market in NZ for pet insurance.
 And because of this competition, it might not cost as much as you think.
 Policies also take into account the age and breed of your pet.

 Younger non-pedigree pets are generally cheaper to insure, and some pet insurers offer free limited cover for new kittens and puppies.
 This covers them for a few weeks after you get them home, until you decide which type of policy you want to purchase.

 Read more on pets for a full run-down on insuring them here: A Complete Guide to Pet Insurance in New Zealand.

 Myth 12: I don’t need to review my sum insured.
 The insurer just wants more money

 Whatever type of insurance cover you have, don’t just set and forget!
 You need to regularly review your policy, and update your insurance when required.
 You should do this at least annually, or if you make any changes to your property, or purchase new valuables you want covered.
 This will ensure you have the right amount of insurance in place should you need to claim.

 If you are searching for a better deal on your insurance, Canstar can help.
-We rate and compare a variety of insurers on our database across home and contents, pet, health, and car policies, so you can find a policy that works for you!
+We rate and compare a variety of insurers on our database across home and contents (see below), pet, health, and car policies, so you can find a policy that works for you!

 Enjoy reading this article?